hankjordan/devices/README.md

 ## Implementation Notes

 Wine provides the APIs this library needs to function, but it does not return all the information necessary to build the `DeviceInfo` struct.
-When running on Wine, `Devices::get()` will return `Error::UnsupportedPlatform`.
+When running on Wine, all device-retrieving methods will return `Error::UnsupportedPlatform`.

 On Linux, this library works by creating a subprocess to gather device information and parsing the result.
 Pulling device information from a platform-specific API would be preferred.
 PRs welcome.